My name is John Fletcher and I live in Leicester in the centre of England, UK. My main interests are music and sailing.

 My mother told me that, at the age of four, I was given one of those small toy grand pianos.
 I was soon crying my eyes out because I wanted a note that was between two of the keys, which were all white – the black keys were only painted on!
 Thus started my appreciation (or not) of music.

 I have progressed musically since then.
 I managed to attain Grade 6 on the piano and Grade 5 on the organ.
 I joined all the choirs I could.
 I just seem to be full of music, yet neither of my parents could play an instrument or read music.

-I explain all this to show that, in preparing the rehearsal files which comprise the major part of the website, I have a wide association with different kinds of music groups covering all ranges of ability and styles.
+I explain all this to show that, in preparing the rehearsal files on this website, I have a wide association with different kinds of music groups covering all ranges of ability and styles.

 I first started preparing music on an Archimedes computer using Philip’s Music Score software.
-I was an early user of Sibelius, a music software for producing good-looking music scores, and am now on Sibelius version 7.5 running on a 27″ iMac with twin screens.
+I was an early user of Sibelius, a music software for producing good-looking music scores, and am now on Sibelius Ultimate running on a 24″ iMac with twin screens.
 I bizarrely find it very satisfying producing scores and sound-files using this amazing software.

 I intend to keep people up-to-date by using the “News from JohnF” pages.